Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Discussion

 \subsection{Open Questions}

 Our results suggest a set of falsifiable questions that incompressibility-grounded probes can answer as more models and more ground-truth anchors become available:

-\begin{enumerate}[leftmargin=*] \item \textbf{When does T7 fall?} No current model scores above $0.5\%$ on T7 after penalty.
-If factual capacity continues to scale log-linearly, there is an approximate parameter threshold at which T7 begins to discriminate.
-Observing the first T7-positive model would empirically validate, or refute, the incompressibility argument and locate the next plateau. \item \textbf{How much within-family scatter is post-training rather than parameter count?} Proprietary ``Flash''-class variants typically read close to their Pro-class siblings on IKP despite presumed parameter-count differences.
+\begin{enumerate}[leftmargin=*] \item \textbf{When does T7 saturate?} The best models answer only ${\sim}25$--$28\%$ of T7.
+If factual capacity keeps scaling log-linearly, T7 accuracy should continue to climb; tracking it as new models release would locate the next plateau and test the incompressibility argument. \item \textbf{How much within-family scatter is post-training rather than parameter count?} Proprietary ``Flash''-class variants typically read close to their Pro-class siblings on IKP despite presumed parameter-count differences.
 Extending the analysis to additional same-vendor pairs with disclosed sizes would partition the scatter into pretraining-data, RLHF, and architecture contributions. \item \textbf{Can RLHF-hidden knowledge be recovered?} The ``Opus 4.1 knows but refuses'' pattern implies an alignment tax measurable in percentage points of factual recall.
 Prompting strategies, deprobing, or activation-steering methods that recover refused-but-known answers would place an upper bound on how much capacity safety tuning obscures. \item \textbf{Do knowledge fingerprints persist through continued pretraining?} Our fingerprints survive fine-tuning and distillation.
 If they also survive substantial continued pretraining on fresh data, they become a practical training-free provenance tool for open-weight licensing enforcement. \end{enumerate}